2024 Grand National Runners & Odds | List of Confirmed Horses

 Who decides which horses run in the Grand National?

-Grand National entries 2024
+Grand National Entries

 As long as horses meet the criteria, there is essentially no limit to the number of initial entries.
-On the day, however, a total of 34 Grand National horses can run, a reduction on the previous maximum of 40.
+On the day, however, a maximum of 34 Grand National horses can run, a reduction on the previous maximum of 40.

 As well as the official criteria, trainers and owners have to answer questions regarding their own horses.
 Will they stay the trip?
 Are they well handicapped?
 Is the ground suitable?
 Are they in good form?